Shaikh Mohd Shaad1*, Mehta Keshavi1, Gajghate Nayan1 and Sanjay Chatterjee2

 Abstract

 A Thyroglossal cyst is amongst the most commonly encountered anterior painless neck swelling.
 Its usual presentation is seen in childhood and rarely it can present in adulthood.
 The management for Thyroglossal cyst is, the Sistrunk’s Operation.
-The etiology is explained by embryonic development of the Thyroglossal duct and its deficiency to obliterate after birth Here we present a case of a 45-year-old gentleman who presented with a painless midline neck swelling for 6 years.
+The etiology is explained by the fetal development of the thyroglossal duct and its failure to disappear after birth.
+We present the case of a 45-year-old man with a painless midline neck swelling for 6 years.
 Onset of the swelling was insidious and gradually increased in size over the years.
 Patient did not give any history suggestive of an infection or thyroid gland dysfunction.
-USG of the neck revealed a fluid filled cystic lesion below the hyoid bone.
+MRI of the neck revealed a fluid filled cystic lesion below the hyoid bone.
 MRI of the Neck revealed a 3.5 x 3 x 3.5 cm well-defined lesion in the anterior neck suggesting a Thyroglossal Cyst.
 Patient was worked up for a Sistrunk’s procedure.
 Histopathology revealed a well-differentiated Papillary Thyroid Carcinoma.

 Keywords